AgileVentures/av-static-website/source/blog_articles/2017-05-16-debugging-mediawiki.html.markdown

 > What we currently get from FormData, can be obtained by wrapping around mw.Api.prototype.api().
 This should work in IE.

 So the maintainer is investigating that, and in the meantime I guess I'll try and complete adding our training materials to the wiki.
 I think I also found the [settings](https://www.mediawiki.org/wiki/Extension:VisualEditor#Complete_list_of_configuration_options) to remove some of the annoying VisualEditor popups in.
-Back to the grindstone ...
+Back to the grindstone ... at least I've managed to document some of the process of debugging a MediaWiki bug.